+Your base MTU is 1500 and you want to use TUN mode over IPv4 with any crypto method: Choose 1500 - 52 = 1448 bytes.

+Your base MTU is 1492 (like most German DSL lines) and you want to use TAP mode over IPv4 with any crypto method: Choose 1492 - 52 - 14 = 1426 bytes.

+2 AES is very slow without OpenSSL support.
+OpenSSL's AES implementation may be suspect to cache timing side channels when no hardware support like AES-NI is available.

+The MAC is integrated in the method provider.

+3 Poly1305 is very slow on embedded systems.

+4 The cipher is used to encrypt the authentication tag only, the actual data is transmitted unencrypted.

+5 Only authentication of peers' IP addresses, but no encryption or authentication of any data is provided.

-- Your base MTU is 1500 and you want to use TUN mode over IPv4 with any crypto method: Choose 1500 52 = 1448 bytes. - Your base MTU is 1492 (like most German DSL lines) and you want to use TAP mode over IPv4 with any crypto method: Choose 1492 52 14 = 1426 bytes. - Conservative choice when you want to transfer IPv6 inside the tunnel: Choose 1280 Bytes (not relevant when you use batman-adv inside the tunnel as batman-adv will take care of the inner fragmentation). - Conservative choice when you don't know anything (but assume the base MTU is at least 1280 so IPv6 can be supported) and w Choose 1280 52 14 20 = 1194 bytes.
+Conservative choice when you want to transfer IPv6 inside the tunnel: Choose 1280 Bytes (not relevant when you use batman-adv inside the tunnel as batman-adv will take care of the inner fragmentation).

+Conservative choice when you don't know anything (but assume the base MTU is at least 1280 so IPv6 can be supported) and we Choose 1280 - 52 - 14 - 20 = 1194 bytes.

+CHAPTER 2